YuChaode/draft-tan-ccamp-fgotn-yang/draft-tan-ccamp-fgotn-yang.md

         /tet:label-restriction:
    +--rw fgts-range* [odu-type odu-ts-number]
       +--rw odu-type           identityref
-      +--rw odu-ts-number?     uint16
+      +--rw odu-ts-number?     fgotnt:ts-list
-      +--rw fgts-reserved?     string
+      +--rw fgts-reserved?     fgotnt:ts-list
-      +--rw fgts-unreserved?   string
+      +--rw fgts-unreserved?   fgotnt:ts-list
 ~~~~

 The fgts-range list is used to describe the availability of fgOTN timeslot in the server ODUk, including the fgts-reserved and fgts-unreserved.
-The odu-ts-number is used to indicate the index of server ODUk channel.
+The odu-ts-number indicates the specific timeslot of the server ODUk channel.

 # YANG Data Model for fgOTN Tunnel